-The position of the histone H3 at lysine 9 (H3-K9) is important for epigenetic regulation of the genes, as it can be either methylated or acetylated.
-It was well demonstrated that switching acetylation to methylation on H3-K9 leads to chromatin gene silencing in many organisms.
-Methylated H3-K9 has been involved in tumorigenesis through inactivation of tumor suppression genes.
-Thus, identification of genes silenced through H3-K9 methylation is of particular significance for understanding and analyzing biological process under the normal and pathological conditions.
+Methylation on histone H3 at lysine 4 (H3-K4) plays an important role in epigenetic regulation of the genes, it was well demonstrated that methylation on H3-K4 leads to chromatin gene activation in many organisms.
+Dimethylation at H3-K4 may serve as a global epigenetic mark in euchromatin.
+Thus, identification of genes activated through H3-K4 methylation is of particular significance for understanding and analyzing biological processes under the normal and pathological conditions.

 Chromatin Immunoprecipitation (ChIP) is a powerful technique for studying protein-DNA interaction in vivo.
-ChIP also offers an advantageous tool that allows identification of silenced genes associated with methylated histone H3-K9.
-ChIP coupled with microarrays could be further used for profiling or mapping histone H3-K9 methylation patterns.
-There are several methods used for chromatin immunoprecipitation.
-However, most of these methods available so far are considerably time consuming and labor intensive, or have low throughput.
+ChIP also offers an advantageous tool that allows identification of activated genes associated with methylated histone H3-K4.
+ChIP coupled with microarrays could be further used for profiling or mapping histone H3-K4 methylation patterns.
+There are several methods used for chromatin immunoprecipitation, however, most of these methods available so far are considerably time consuming and labor intensive, or have low throughput.

-The $EpiQuik^{\intercal}$ Methyl-Histone H3-K9 ChIP Kit uses a proprietary and unique procedure/composition to investigate interactions of histone H3-K9 methylation and DNA in vivo efficiently.
-The $EpiQuik^{\intercal}$ Methyl-Histone H3-K9 ChIP Kit has the following features:
+The EpiQuikTM Methyl-Histone H3-K4 ChIP kit uses a proprietary and unique procedure and composition to investigate interactions of histone H3-K4 methylation and DNA in vivo efficiently.
+The EpiQuikTM Methyl-Histone H3-K4 ChIP kit has the following features:

-- The fastest procedure available, which can be finished within 5 hours. - Strip microplate format makes the assay flexible: manual or high throughput. - Columns for DNA purification are included: save time and reduce labor. - Compatible with all DNA amplification-based approaches. - Simple, reliable, and consistent assay conditions
+- The fastest procedure available, which can be finished within 5 hours. - Strip microplate format makes the assay flexible: manual or high throughput. - Columns for DNA purification are included: save time and reduce labor. - Compatible with all DNA amplification-based approaches. - Simple, reliable, and consistent assay conditions.